How to get pregnant when your cycles are not on a schedule

 I studied anthropology and education at UC Santa Barbara before training in fertility awareness.
 The combination shaped how I teach.
 Anthropology asks why certain knowledge is kept from certain people.
 Education asks how to teach it back in a way that actually stays.

 Most of the women I work with came to me after months or years of frustration with apps, ovulation kits, or well-meaning advice that did not fit their cycles.
 I built the Extended Charting Program for exactly that situation.
+Sessions are virtual, which means I work with women in San Diego and across the country.

 What women with irregular cycles ask me first